Ferry to Tioman

 Do keep in mind that the ferry to Tioman can only depart during high tide, so make sure you plan your arrival in Mersing correctly.
 Last thing you want is to arrive at the ferry terminal, only to see the ferry pull away from the jetty.
 So best book your Tioman ferry

-Lastly, peak season is March until August.
+Lastly, peak season is May till August.
 The months of December to February are considered monsoon season.